pyscf/pyscf.github.io/source/hci.rst

 The :mod:`HCI` module is a native implementation of the Heat-bath selected CI algorithm, where selection is done based on strings rather than determinants.
-See also :ref:`.. cornell_shci`.
+See also :mod:`cornell_shci`.

 Examples
 ========